acuparse/acuparse/docs/external/PWS.md

 ## Configuration

 1. Change enabled to true.
-1. Input your station id and PWS password.
+1. Input your station ID and PWS password.